 Point value typically ranges from about 0.6 cents for cash or statement credits up to around 1.5–2 cents per point for high-value airline transfer redemptions, depending on how you redeem.

-Ramp delivers approximately $100–150 monthly ($1,200–1,800 annually) depending on the customer's assigned rate.
-Brex's rewards are structured as tiered points multipliers by category, without a stated monthly dollar range for rewards.
+Ramp delivers up to roughly $150 monthly ($1,800 annually) at the top 1.5% rate, and less if your assigned rate is lower.
+Brex's rewards are structured as tiered points multipliers by category, without a stated monthly dollar range.

 The takeaway: businesses with heavy travel spending through Brex's platform see higher rewards, while businesses with diverse spending patterns typically see higher guaranteed value from Ramp's predictable structure.